Brett Ritchie: Dallas Stars

 Following their Calder Cup win, Ritchie returned to the Dallas Stars' training camp and participated in his second NHL Prospect Tournament in Traverse City, Michigan.
 Although the Stars won their game against the Carolina Hurricanes prospects, Ritchie injured his right pinky and was expected to remain out for the remainder of the tournament as a precaution.
 After spending two weeks in recovery, Ritchie returned to the Stars lineup for their third exhibition game against the Tampa Bay Lightning on September 26.
-On October 1, Ritchie and Jyrki Jokipakka were re-assigned to the AHL to start the 2014–15 season.
+On October 1, Ritchie and Jyrki Jokipakka were reassigned to the AHL to start the 2014–15 season.
 He began his sophomore season with the Texas Stars going scoreless in his first five games despite ranking second in the AHL with 30 shots on goal.
 He later missed some games through November and December due to illness and injury.
 Upon recovering, he scored his second hat-trick with the Stars during their game against the Charlotte Checkers on December 27, 2014.
 Following this game, he led the team with 11 goals and tied for third on the team with 18 points.
 As a result of his outstanding play, he was recalled to the NHL level for the first time of the season on December 31.
 Ritchie subsequently scored the game-winning goal in his NHL debut as the Stars shutout the Arizona Coyotes 6–0 on January 1.
 He became the first Stars player to score his first NHL goal in his first NHL game since Antoine Roussel in 2013.
 After scoring in the following game, he also became the first Stars player to score a goal in each of his first two games since Mike Modano in 1989-90.
 He earned playing time on the Stars' top line with Tyler Seguin and Jamie Benn as he tallied three goals in his first six NHL games.
 As Seguin and Benn struggled to produce, head coach Lindy Ruff placed Ritchie on a line with Benn and Cody Eakin.
-However, this was shortlived as Ritchie suffered an undisclosed injury and was placed on injured reserve prior to the 2015 NHL All-Star Game break.
+However, this was short-lived as Ritchie suffered an undisclosed injury and was placed on injured reserve prior to the 2015 NHL All-Star Game break.
 At the time of the injury, Ritchie had tallied four points and a +8 plus/minus rating in eight NHL games.
-He was eventually re-assigned to the Texas Stars but was recalled on February 5.
+He was eventually reassigned to the Texas Stars but was recalled on February 5.
 He went pointless in two more games before being returned to the AHL level.
 However, as a result of injuries to Seguin, Patrick Eaves, and Ales Hemsky, Ritchie returned to the Dallas Stars on February 14.
-He was re-assigned to the Texas Stars temporarily just prior to the NHL trade deadline so that he would be eligible for the AHL playoffs.
-Upon returning to the Dallas Stars, Ruff put Ritchie on a line with Shawn Horcoff and Curtis McKenzie, although both Ritchie and McKenzie were re-assigned to the Texas Stars on March 31.
+He was reassigned to the Texas Stars temporarily just prior to the NHL trade deadline so that he would be eligible for the AHL playoffs.
+Upon returning to the Dallas Stars, Ruff put Ritchie on a line with Shawn Horcoff and Curtis McKenzie, although both Ritchie and McKenzie were reassigned to the Texas Stars on March 31.
 He helped the Texas Stars qualify for the 2015 Calder Cup playoffs and tied for the team lead in scoring before they were eliminated by the Rockford IceHogs.